OutSystems/docs-product/src/develop/troubleshoot/debug/troubleshoot-debugger-connection.md

 ### More than one iOS device is connected to your PC { #more-than-one-ios-device-is-connected-to-your-pc }

-Only one device from each platform (Android/iOS) can be connected to the PC for the device discovery process to run successfully.
+You can only connect one device from each platform (Android/iOS) to the PC for the device discovery process to run successfully.

 Ensure that you only have one iOS device connected to your PC.

 ## Issues During App Detection by Service Studio

-When starting a new debug session using a device, and after the device has been correctly detected, Service Studio will start to actively look for the mobile app that you are debugging.
+When starting a new debug session using a device, and after the device has been correctly detected, Service Studio starts to actively look for the mobile app that you are debugging.

-If you find issues during the app detection step (e.g. the detection is taking too long), make sure that the mobile app was generated with the `Debug` Build Type for Android and `Development` Build Type for iOS.
+If you find issues during the app detection step (for example, the detection is taking too long), make sure you generated the mobile app with the `Debug` Build Type for Android and `Development` Build Type for iOS.

 If your app is still not detected, try performing each of the following steps in your device and check if any of them solves your problem:

 * Close all other running OutSystems mobile apps.
-* Close the "OutSystems Now" mobile app.
 * Close any browser app that could be running.
 * Close all running apps.